 Popspoken: Tell us something you know now, that you didn’t know 3 years ago?

 Pete: First year we were a bit foolish.
 I think it’s a good thing to be a bit foolish sometimes when you are doing something like this.
 If we had thought it out too carefully then maybe we wouldn’t have done it.

 It is a lot of hard work to do a multi-day festival with so much content.
 There are so many moving parts and it takes a lot of time.
 Especially with our type of event where we had no brand to speak of at the start and without any music headliners to sell the event.
 The learning process is steep and it continues to be.
 We learn something every day along the way as well.

 Pete: Millennials are more experience-based than transaction-based.
 They’ll be more than just a spectator to the event.
 We are seeing more of this immersive experience.
 With the abundance and ease of data & knowledge, people who curate these experiences have to be on top of their game as well.
 Because the information is at their fingertips now.
 In order for these events to survive long term, then perhaps a lot of innovation is needed.

 Popspoken: What does it take for someone to join a Wonderfruit team?

 Pete: They have to be able to deal with chaos quite well and have a good attitude.
 They should be able to take everything with a smile.

 Popspoken: Is there an overriding aesthetic or style that you hope to achieve?

-Pete: We support big name artists who exhibit in galleries and also work with artists who don’t exhibit in galleries.
+Pete: We support big-name artists who exhibit in galleries and also work with artists who don’t exhibit in galleries.
 We believe in the democratization of artists and don’t mind supporting arts from the grassroots but it has to be executed world-class to a very high standard.
 That’s something we take very seriously.
-In term of people we work with, we gravitate to each other, through a sense of of creativity and purpose.
+In term of people we work with, we gravitate to each other, through a sense of creativity and purpose.